Zunairatahir/animated-countryside-scene/README.md

 # Animated Countryside Scene

-A beautifully animated countryside landscape built using **HTML5 Canvas**, **CSS3**, and **Vanilla JavaScript**.
+An animated countryside landscape built using **HTML5 Canvas**, **CSS3**, and **Vanilla JavaScript**.
 The project features a rotating windmill, moving wagon, flying birds, animated grass, drifting clouds, and a dynamic daytime sky.

 ---